An Introduction to Geometric Topology: Groups

 The group $\GL(n,\matC)$ is the prototypical Lie group, since it contains many Lie groups.
 A couple of purely algebraic facts about this group will have some important geometric consequences in this book.
 The first is the Selberg Lemma.
 Recall that a group \emph{has no torsion} if every non-trivial element in it has infinite order.

 \begin{lemma}[Selberg's Lemma] Let $G$ be a finitely generated subgroup of $\GL(n,\matC)$.
 There is a finite-index normal subgroup $H\triangleleft G$ without torsion. \end{lemma} The second fact is quite related.
-A group $G$ is \emph{residually finite} if one of the following equivalent conditions holds: \begin{itemize} \item for every non-trivial element $g\in G$ there is a finite group $F$ and a surjective homomorphism $\varphi\colon G \to F$ with $\varphi(g) \neq e$; \item for every non-trivial element $g \in G$ there is a finite-index normal subgroup $H \triangleleft G$ which does not contain $g$; \item the intersection of all finite-indexes normal subgroups in $G$ is trivial. \end{itemize} \begin{lemma} Finitely generated subgroups of $\GL(n,\matC)$ are residually finite. \end{lemma}
+A group $G$ is \emph{residually finite} if one of the following equivalent conditions holds: \begin{itemize} \item for every non-trivial element $g\in G$ there is a finite group $F$ and a surjective homomorphism $\varphi\colon G \to F$ with $\varphi(g) \neq e$; \item for every non-trivial element $g \in G$ there is a finite-index normal subgroup $H \triangleleft G$ which does not contain $g$; \item the intersection of all finite-index normal subgroups in $G$ is trivial. \end{itemize} \begin{lemma} Every finitely generated subgroup of $\GL(n,\matC)$ is residually finite. \end{lemma}

 The proof of these two lemmas is not particularly hard (see for instance \cite[Chapter 7.6]{R}) but it employs some purely algebraic techniques that are distant from the scope of this book.
 Their geometric consequences, as we will see, are quite remarkable.